BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Environment Variables and Set-UID.md

 ![diff output](envimages/envimage6.png)

-Running `diff file file2` resulted in no output in the console, meaning that the environment variables from `file` and `file2` were the same and that children processes to inherit environment variables from their parents.
+Running `diff file file2` resulted in no output in the console, meaning that the environment variables from `file` and `file2` were the same.
+I concluded that child processes inherit environment variables from their parent processes.